 - Read books.
 Read blog posts.
 Read white papers.
 Constant reading is key.

 - Listen to podcasts during your commute or when you go for a run.

 - Take an online class.
 Coursera and Udemy have some great online courses.

-- Start a side project and build something cool with technology that you are interested in.
+- Weekend Project.
+Start a side project and build something cool with technology that you are interested in.
 Side projects are the technical learner’s secret weapon.
 They allow you to get hands-on with code and/or infrastructure at a pace that works for you.
 The best technologists I know all work on side projects to cultivate their skills.

-- Occasionally, consider filling a role on a project that has hands-on technical responsibilities.
+- Dive Deep.
+Occasionally, consider filling a role on a project that has hands-on technical responsibilities.
 This is a great way to see firsthand how the team operates at a micro-level and it will supercharge your technical knowledge.
 However, do this thoughtfully and with great caution.
 The time you can devote to the project will be limited, and if you can’t fulfill the responsibilities of the role, you’ll let your team down.
 Conversely, if you get completely sucked into the heads-down technical work, you’ll end up ignoring your leadership responsibilities.
 The key here is finding a small, bite-sized chunk to work on and being realistic about the time you can devote to the project.
 Also, when you’re acting as a project team member, try to behave like a peer, not a boss.

 - Attend code reviews and technical show-and-tell demonstrations presented by your team.
 Anytime you have a chance to learn from your engineers, you should jump on the opportunity.
 This is one of best aspects of being a manager!